"For from him and through him and to him are all things. To him be glory forever. Amen."

 "Ascribe to the LORD, O heavenly beings, ascribe to the LORD glory and strength.
 Ascribe to the LORD the glory due his name; worship the LORD in the splendor of holiness."

 This morning the fact that Paul ended his worship at the same place David began caught my attention.
 The idea of beginning and ending my time of study and prayer by declaring God's glory is entirely appropriate.
 Two quotes come to mind immediately when I think of glorifying God.
-The first is from the Westminister Shorter Catechism, "Man's chief end is to glorify God and enjoy Him forever."
+The first is from the Westminster Shorter Catechism, "Man's chief end is to glorify God and enjoy Him forever."
 The second is from John Piper, "God is most glorified in me when I am most satisfied in Him."
-These quotes were written long after David and Paul went home, but I am confident they would be in agreement with both.
+These quotes were written long after David and Paul went home, but I am confident they would agree with both.

 After eleven chapters of a full and thorough explanation of the Gospel of Jesus Christ based upon the Old Testament, Paul glorifies God.
 Following his examination of God's hand in human history, Paul's conclusion is "Oh, the depth of the riches and wisdom and knowledge of God!
 How unsearchable are his judgments and how inscrutable his ways!"
 Paul worships and honors the Lord based upon His revelation of Himself through His Word.
 David begins his prayer declaring the LORD is worthy of glory and honor because of who He is and what He does.
 God speaks, and His creation responds.
 Just as God spoke creation into existence, He speaks now, and His creation responds.
 David worships and honors God based upon the revelation of Himself through His creation.